 Asian Studies at Kennesaw State University is a growing campus-wide interdisciplinary program that offers an Asian Studies Minor, organizes Asian Studies lectures, promotes Asia-related events and activities, encourages study abroad to Asia, as well as fosters interdisciplinary academic research.
 Asian Studies is housed in the Interdisciplinary Studies Department (ISD) in the College of Humanities and Social Sciences.
 Our faculty are actively engaged in teaching, research and service related to the people in and from Asia.
 KSU Asian Studies program organizes Symposium on ASIA-USA Partnership Opportunities (SAUPO), the largest Asia business conference in the South.
 A new BA in Asian Studies starts in Fall 2016.

 Asian Studies explores diverse topics and themes on linguistic, literary, cultural, philosophic-religious, aesthetic, social, institutional-political, educational and other related spheres of Asian people and civilization.
 The program also endeavors to explain the complex interactions among them in terms of both tradition and transformation.
 Some emphasis is placed not only on the cultural diversity, unity and achievements of Asian countries but also on the comparative and interdisciplinary ways of promoting a broader and deeper understanding of the East.
 This enterprise may shed new light on Western civilizations, histories, traditions, cultures and modern changes.
 We offer a 15-credit Asian Studies Minor, open to all majors.
-In addition, we have proposed an Asian Studies Major with four career-oriented concentrations.
+In addition, we have a Asian Studies Major with four career-oriented concentrations.